 Kids Kino Project is made up of volunteers from Cube Cinema, Bristol.
 Teams have visited Haiti in 2010, 2011 and again in 2012, Nepal in 2015, Dunkirk refugee camp twice in 2016 and Palestine in 2019.

-KKP is keen to develop the work we do by building on connections made with people are places, and are currently raising funds to make a return trip to Palestine in Autumn 2020.
+KKP is keen to develop the work we do by building on connections made with people and places, and are currently raising funds to make a return trip to Palestine in Autumn 2020.

 We also work locally, within our own communities, doing workshops, screenings and facilitating cultural exchange with children and young people in Bristol